ledger/ledger/README.md

 unchecked::advance (w, 2);
 assert (w == twochars + 5);
 ```

-This function works only "forward".
-In case of a negative `n`, there is no effect.

 This is a faster but less safe version of `utf8::advance`.
 It does not check for validity of the supplied UTF-8 sequence and offers no boundary checking.